-The Panasonic Lumix DC-GH5s and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in January 2018 and September 2015.
-Both the GH5s and the A7S II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5s) and a full frame sensor.
-The Panasonic has a resolution of 9.9 megapixel, whereas the Sony provides 12 MP.
+The Panasonic Lumix DC-GH5s and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in January 2018 and September 2015.
+Both the GH5s and the A7S II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5s) and a full frame (A7S II) sensor.
+The Panasonic has a resolution of 9.9 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (10 percent) than the Panasonic GH5s.
 Moreover, the A7S II is markedly lighter (5 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GH5s) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.